ConocoPhillips profit tops as travel demand boosts oil prices

-Higher crude prices and deep cost cuts implemented last year at the peak of a downturn are helping U.S. oil and gas companies including top producer Exxon Mobil Corp, deliver improved first-quarter profit.
+Higher crude prices and deep cost cuts implemented last year at the peak of a downturn are helping U.S. oil and gas companies including top producer Exxon Mobil Corp (XOM.N), deliver improved first-quarter profit.

 Conoco said its total average realized price was $45.36 per barrel of oil equivalent in the quarter, much higher than the $33.21 it earned in the last three months of 2020.